BonoboPLC/lojjo_wiki/administration/games/raffle.md

 This is the maximum tickets available in this game.
 This number cannot be altered once the first ticket has been sold.

-The maximum available tickets is displayed on all tickets.
+The maximum available tickets is displayed on all tickets and is used for calculating odds for players.

 ![Tickets 2](/uploads/tickets-2.png "Tickets 2")